StephanWagner/domPanZoom/README.md

 The options `wrapperElement` and `panZoomElement` are required.\
 You can use any query selector or the actual DOM element instance.

+> It is highly recommended to give the `panZoomElement` an actual width and height via CSS to avoid size calculation errors due to DOM drawing issues.

 ---